 Graduates with a master's degree in educational leadership qualify for teaching and administrative positions at the elementary, middle, secondary and postsecondary school levels.
 Popular job titles include principal, high school teacher, headmaster and assistant principal.

-A master's degree in educational leadership is designed to prepare graduates for teaching and executive positions at public and private schools.
+A master's degree in educational leadership can prepare graduates for teaching and executive positions at public and private schools.
 Most states require at least a master's degree for managerial positions in academia.
 Educational leaders typically must also be licensed by the state, which may require continuing education to keep licensure current.
 Administrative positions that might be available to those with a master's degree in educational leadership include the following:

 - Assistant principal